didillysquat/kopp_2021_fowl/README.md

 2. Base Quality Score Recalibration - bqsr.nf
 3. Genotyping - genotype.nf

-As an example use of the workflow, to generate a set of variants using two sets of BQSR you would run preprocess.nf, genotype.nf, bqsr.nf, genotype.nf, bqsr.nf, genotype.nf.
+As an example use of the workflow, to generate a set of variants using two sets of BQSR you would run preprocess.nf, bqsr.nf, bqsr.nf, genotype.nf.
 As part of running this set of pipelines, you would be able to assess the effect of each round of BQSR.
 If further rounds were deemed necessary, another set of bqsr.nf and genotype.nf could be run.

 If no BQSR is required, the bqsr.nf pipeline can be ommitted from the workflow.